-Deputy Commissioner Bahr serves as an authority on patent laws, rules, and examining practice and procedure; and provides administrative oversight and direction for the activities of the Office of Petitions, Office of Patent Legal Administration, and the Office of the Manual of Patent Examining Procedure.
-Further, Mr. Bahr establishes patent examination and documentation policy standards for the Commissioner for Patents.
+Deputy Commissioner Bahr serves as an authority on patent laws, rules, and examining practice and procedure.
+He provides administrative oversight and direction for the activities of the Office of Petitions, Office of Patent Legal Administration, the Office of the Manual of Patent Examining Procedure, the Office of Patent Quality Assurance and the Central Reexamination Unit.

 Mr. Bahr holds a Bachelor of Science degree from the University of Maryland, and a Juris Doctor from The George Washington University.